grame-cncm/faust/architecture/soul/README.md

 # soul-faust-editor

 The **soul-faust-editor** tool loads an hybrid Faust/SOUL code file and compile it in a SOUL patch each time the source file content changes.
-It can be used in conjunction with the **soul** runtime or any SOUL aware plugin to create a *Faust/SOUL => SOUL => executable code* edit loop.
+It can be used together with the **soul** runtime or any SOUL aware plugin to create a *Faust/SOUL => SOUL => executable code* edit loop.
 The SOUL generated files can be set using the`-o <output.soul>` option and are `hybrid.soul` and  `hybrid.soulpatch` by default.

 `soul-faust-editor [Faust options : any option (e.g. -ftz 1...)] <foo.soul> -o <output.soul>`